slcs-jsc/jurassic/docs/manual/retrieval_theory.md

 radiances (or brightness temperatures) for the selected spectral channels and observation geometries.

-Measurement noise and forward-model uncertainties are represented by a measurement error covariance matrix.
+Measurement noise and forward-model uncertainties are represented by per-measurement error estimates.
+In the current implementation, the measurement error covariance is treated as diagonal, i.e. measurement errors are assumed to be independent.

 ---